cloud-barista/cb-tumblebug/README.md

       ./scripts/cleanDB.sh
       ```

-- When upgrading the CB-TB & CB-Spider versions
+- Upgrading the CB-TB & CB-Spider versions

-  (The following cleanup steps are unnecessary if you clearly understand the impact of the upgrade)
+  The following cleanup steps are unnecessary if you clearly understand the impact of the upgrade

   - Check and delete resources created through CB-TB
   - Delete CB-TB & CB-Spider metadata
     ```bash